Dhilip-Kumar-S/tmq/README.md

 ToDo:
 ===
-  1) Improve the protocol (Available in https://github.com/Dhilip-Kumar-S/tmq/blob/master/doc/TMQ_Protocol_Definition.pdf)
+  1) Improve the protocol [here] (Available in https://github.com/Dhilip-Kumar-S/tmq/blob/master/doc/TMQ_Protocol_Definition.pdf)
   2) Make Queue's persistant.
   3) Distributed Message Queue servers.

 Note: There is an C client library under development will be included in the project as soon as its ready.